Stancalau-ro/lombok/README.md

 # Lombok practices by stancalau.ro
-Exemples for Lombok good practices and common pitfals.
+Examples for Lombok good practices and common pitfalls.

 ##Prerequisites
 1. JDK 8